erqk/ng-dynamic-json-form/src/assets/docs/v2/api/api-conditions/api-conditions_en.md

 - ### `control`

   Path to the target `AbstractControl` to listen.
 You can get it from `formControlName` in your data.
-If it's nested, join them using dot separator.
+If it's nested, join them using period delimiter.

   > Path of `basicInfo` control is `"basicInfo"`.
   >